best rafting in rishikesh

 Rishikesh offers a variety of adventure activities beyond river rafting

-- Luxury Resorts: Ananda in the Himalayas, The Glasshouse on the Ganges, Aloha on the Ganges
+- Luxury: Ananda in the Himalayas, Aloha on the Ganges

 Rishikesh is well-connected to major cities in India: